Archive by Author

 Listening “Between” the Words

 Exceptional listeners filter through conversations to identify the true meaning behind their athlete’s words.
 The ability to “listen” between words helps the listener discern if the student seeks constructive criticism or only a sympathetic ear.
 Attentive listeners recognize anomalies that enable them to identify the beliefs, attitudes, and feelings behind words.
-This allows them to interpret the athlete’s spoken truth, fiction, optimism, pessimism, expectation, intentions, trust, past mental habits, and belief systems.
+This allows them to interpret the athlete’s spoken truth, fiction, optimism, pessimism, expectation, intentions, trust, past mental habits and belief systems.

 “An athlete’s belief system crafts their future.
 Every syllable they speak engages energy towards them or against them.”

 As novice parents and intermediate coaches gain wisdom, they become more in-tune listeners.
-They discover hidden belief systems behind their athlete’s dialog.
+They discover hidden belief systems behind their athlete’s dialogue.
 Great listeners know there is “subconscious” energy behind words.
 Pessimistic behaviors are not difficult to spot because all too often, those very same negative thoughts, tones, words, and actions stem from those nurturing the athlete.
 As the athlete’s thoughts become their words, those words determine their beliefs and play a deciding role in their performance, especially during stressful match conditions.

 When effective listening is applied, the athlete’s sequence of thought-speech-action becomes very clear to the “in-tuned” entourage.
 Please pay attention to the belief systems habitually used by your athletes.
-An athlete’s affirmations and inner dialog can be categorized as optimistic or pessimistic.
+An athlete’s affirmations and inner dialogue can be categorized as optimistic or pessimistic.
 It should be painfully obvious that their self-coaching either builds them up or tears them down at crunch time.

 Some athletes affirm positive results while others affirm catastrophe.
 Researchers continue to acknowledge the power thoughts have on one’s actions.
 Studies show how thoughts, beliefs, and emotions affect human behavior.
 Following, I have listed a handful of tennis specific phrases from the mouths of our athletes and you can bet your life these habitual beliefs affect their match performance.